Other opportunities

 Irena Arbidane

-PwC Tax Director and Pan-Baltic People & Organisation Leader
+Tax Director and Pan-Baltic People & Organisation Leader, PwC Latvia

 Viktorija Lavrova

 The State Revenue Service (SRS) has drawn up a plan for dealing with situations where individuals have not reported their income in full.
 This year the SRS has identified about 70,000 individuals with a difference of at least EUR 20,000 between their bank account turnover and reported income.
-In September the SRS plans to send out notices asking those individuals to revise their income and report it in full.
+In September the SRS plans to send out notices asking those individuals to review their income and report it in full.

 Sending such letters is not a new practice – the SRS has used them for several years to check that a person reports all taxable and non-taxable transactions.
 A letter arrives through the SRS’s electronic reporting system.
 The SRS has 30 days to wait for a response from the person giving reasons for the discrepancy or adjusting their annual tax return if they find the discrepancies between the bank account turnover and the tax return arise from unreported income.